-- N : the maximum number of passengers for which the ship may be certified. - Tasneef Rules 2024 and where the clear height at the stowage position and at the entrance to such spaces is not less than 4 m, the provisions of [2.4.2] in respect of watertight doors apply except that the doors may be fitted at any level in watertight bulkheads dividing cargo spaces.
+N : the maximum number of passengers for which the ship may be certified.
+A : the total deck area, in m2, of spaces available for the stowage of goods vehicles, and where the clear height at the stowage position and at the entrance to such spaces is not less than 4 m, the provisions of [2.4.2] in respect of watertight doors apply except that the doors may be fitted at any level in watertight bulkheads dividing cargo spaces.